MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ### Example: Configure a private origin for a site collection for SharePoint Online
 <a name="ExamplePrivateOriginSiteCollection"> </a>

-Use the **Add-SPOTenantCdnOrigin** cmdlet to define a site collection as a private origin within the Office 365 CDN.
+Use the **Add-SPOTenantCdnOrigin** cmdlet to define a site collection as a private origin within the CDN.
 For example:

 ``` powershell
 Add-SPOTenantCdnOrigin -CdnType Private -OriginUrl sites/site1/siteassets